66daysofdata/Resources/Computer Vision/README.md

 What is Computer Vision?

 Computer Vision is a way for computers to detect objects.
-CV it's used in text extraction, aaugmented reality, agriculture, autonomous vehciles, healthcare, sports, manufacturing, face recognition spatial analysis and image segmentation to name the most common ones.
+Computer Vision is used in text extraction, aaugmented reality, agriculture, autonomous vehicles, healthcare, sports, manufacturing, face recognition, spatial analysis and image segmentation to name the most common ones.

 ### 1. Introduction to Computer Vision